mike-ward/mike-ward.github.io/_posts/2018-05-09-mithril-rising.md

 -   The [`m()`](https://mithril.js.org/hyperscript.html) function
     generates a [`vnode`](https://mithril.js.org/vnodes.html). `Vnodes`
-    are Javascript data structures that describe a DOM tree.
+    are JavaScript data structures that describe a DOM tree.
 Mithril uses `vnodes` to build and update Web pages.
 -   [`m.render()`](https://mithril.js.org/render.html) is a low-level
     function.
 Typically you use the